Bird Curatorial Manual | Installing Birds

 Specimens may be installed once cataloging has been completed and all skeletal material has been cleaned, numbered, and labeled.
 Skins, skeletons, and alcohol specimens are installed in three different areas, and differ in their arrangement.

-Proper installation is critical for ensuring that specimens are not “lost.”
+Proper installation is critical for ensuring that specimens are not “lost” (imagine trying to find a mis-placed specimen in a collection of over 190,000 birds!).
 When installing accessions with more than just a few specimens, it is helpful to download a spreadsheet of the data from Arctos and add a column for tracking the installation progress.
 This spreadsheet should be labeled “Accn#####_installation,” and should be put in the same folder on the local server as the rest of the data for that accession.

 This section contains details on how MVZ bird skins are organized in the collection, and their specific arrangement in specimen trays.
 Scroll down for examples of how to search Arctos when installing bird skins to determine where to place them in the collection.